wt2015-github/DNA-seq/README.md

 # DNA-seq

-Analysis of Whole Exome (or Whole Genome) DNA-seq data using GATK pipelines
+Analysis of Whole Exome (or Whole Genome) DNA-seq data to call germline and somatic variants using GATK pipelines